 SAPIR, Edward.
 Lauenburg, Pomerania (now Lębork, Poland) 26.1.1884 — New Haven 4.2.1939.
 U.S. Linguist and Anthropologist.
-Born in a Lithuanian Jewish family, which emigrated to the U.S.A. in 1890.
-Grew up in Richmond, Virginia, and New York.
+Born in a Lithuanian Orthodox Jewish family, which emigrated to the U.S.A. in 1890, son of Jakob S. Grew up in Richmond, Virginia, and New York.
 From 1901 studies of Germanic and IE Linguistics at Columbia, graduated B.A.
 1904, M.A.
 1905.
-Prompted by his teacher Franz Boas conducted fieldwork on Indian languages of Washington, Oregon, California and Utah.
+Prompted by his teacher Franz Boas he conducted fieldwork on Indian languages of Washington, Oregon, California and Utah.
 Ph.D.
 1909 Columbia.
 In 1910-25 Director of Division of Anthropology in Geological Survey of Canada in Ottawa.
-Then Professor at University of Chicago and from 1931 Professor of Anthropology at Yale.
+Then Associate Professor (1926 full Professor) at University of Chicago and from 1931 Sterling Professor of Anthropology and Linguistics at Yale.
 Married around 1910 Florence Delson (d.
 1924) and 1926 Jean Victoria McClenaghan, two sons and one daughter with the first and two sons with the second wife.

 Publications: Diss. on the Takelma language of Oregon.

 – Language.
+An Introduction to the Study of Speech.
+N.Y.
 1921; many studies on American languages.

 – “On the etymology of Sanskrit áśru, Avestan asru, Greek dákru”, Spiegel Mem.
 Vol. 1908, 156-159.

-Last Updated on 11 months by Admin
+Last Updated on 9 months by Admin